When to Refinance

 Your lender may not require you to pay some of these fees while other lenders may tack on their own fees.
 Of course, with VA loans, it is possible to roll closing costs into the amount of your loan, so you don’t need to worry about paying anything extra at the time of the refinance.

-The mortgage Calculator is a helpful tool on deciding when to refinance.
+Mortgage calculators are a helpful tool that can help you decide when to refinance.
 To get a visual of how much you would save with a refinance, mortgage calculators can be a big help.
 You plug in the numbers for your new loan (balance, rate, insurance, taxes, etc.) and the calculator will tell you your new projected payments and amortization schedule.
 The mortgage calculator is great for determining what to expect for each payment and each year if you were to pay off your mortgage early.
 It also helps borrowers decide whether an ARM will present enough savings to be worth the risk of fluctuating interest rates.
-Borrowers can also determine when they will reach 20 percent equity and can waive private mortgage insurance.
 If you’re unsure whether you should do a refinance, fiddle around with a mortgage calculator.
 Try lowering the interest rate or changing the term in your situation to see your projected payments and how much you could save.

 Knowing When to Refinance and Getting Started